-Users to A comma-separated list of Twitter user names or IDs.
+Users to follow A comma-separated list of Twitter user names or IDs.
 The connector retrieves tweets from these users.
 Do not include the '@' character before the Twitter user name.

-Terms to A comma separated list of terms.
-The connector retrieves tweets that match these track keywords.

-Locations A comma-separated list of longitude and latitude values, in the order [Longitude to follow West], [Latitude South], [Longitude East], [Latitude North].
+Terms to track A comma separated list of terms.
+The connector retrieves tweets that match these keywords.
+Locations to follow A comma-separated list of longitude and latitude values, in the order [Longitude West], [Latitude South], [Longitude East], [Latitude North].
 The connector retrieves tweets that originate from the specified regions.